dmidlo/histdata.com-tools/docs/historical-carving-contracts.md

 The market-context query may report `no_matching_event`; an ordinary interval with a complete calendar profile is still supported evidence.
 Timeline gaps, point-in-time unavailability, missing calendar state, or an incomplete required profile refuse the batch.
-Context and motif-query information modes must agree.
+Context and candidate information modes must agree.

 ## Fixed precedence and fail-closed behavior